-In the event the grievance is not resolved in Step 1, it shall be presented in writing by the Union to the Lieutenant of Administration for Court Security or his/her designee within five (5) business days from the receipt of the answer or the date such answer was due, whichever is earliest.
-Within five (5) business days after the grievance is presented to Step 2, the Lieutenant of Administration for Court Security shall render a written answer to the grievant and provide a copy of such answer to the Union.
-The written grievance shall be on an agreed form.
+In the event the grievance is not resolved in Step 1, it shall be presented in writing by the Union to the Undersheriff/Chief Deputy or his/her designee within five (5) business days from the receipt of the answer or the date such answer was due, whichever is earliest.
+Within five (5) business days after the grievance is presented to Step 2, the Undersheriff/Chief Deputy shall render a written answer to the grievant and provide a copy of such answer to the Union.
+The written grievance shall be on an agreed form which shall be provided by the Employer in adequate amounts to the Union.
 The written grievance shall contain a statement of the grievance's complaint, the section(s) of the Agreement allegedly violated, if applicable; the date of the alleged violation, if applicable, and the relief sought.
-The grievance form will be the standard Teamsters Local 330 form (a copy of which is attached hereto as Appendix G) and shall be signed and dated by the grievant.
+The form shall be signed and dated by the grievant.
 Improper grievance form, date, or section citation shall not be grounds for denial of the grievance.

 Step 3.
-Undersheriff
+Sheriff

-If the grievance is still unresolved, it shall be presented by the Union to the Undersheriff or his/her designee in writing within five (5) business days after receipt of the Step 2 response or after the Step 2 response is due, whichever is earliest, or within five (5) business days after the Step 1 response, or after Step 1 response is due, if Step 2 is not applicable.
+If the grievance is still unresolved, it shall be presented by the Union to the Sheriff or his/her designee in writing within five (5) business days after receipt of the Step 2 response or after the Step 2 response is due, whichever is earliest, or within five (5) business days after the Step 1 response, or after Step 1 response is due, if Step 2 is not applicable.

 Within five (5) business days after receipt of the written grievance the parties shall meet or hold other discussions in an attempt to solve the grievance unless the parties mutually agree otherwise.
-The Undersheriff or designee shall give his/her written response within five (5) business days following the meeting.
+The Sheriff or designee shall give his/her written response within five (5) business days following the meeting.